-Example 4: Connecting Mains Earth

-In this example we've also connected the ring main earth to a second RF Router MkII.
-It won't provide a safety earth, but it gives an effective RFI/EMI ground and is a worthwhile and noticeable improvement.
-Use a cable fitted with bananas at both ends to make the connection.
+Example 4: Connecting Mains Earth In this example, we are using an earth rod and grounding the equipment casework via our Super Router.
+We've also connected the ring main earth to a second RF Router MkII.
+This is not to provide a safety earth, but to give an effective RFI/EMI ground to your mains supply and is a worthwhile and noticeable improvement.
+Use a cable fitted with bananas at both ends to make the connection from the socket to the RF Router.